livingdebugger/livingdebugger.github.io/menu/about.md

 title: Welcome to L&D!
 ---

-The Living Debugger is as blog wrtitten by two wannabe programmers with very limited english skill.
+The Living Debugger is as blog written by two wannabe programmers with very limited english skills.
 Enjoy!

 ### Getting Started